Clinton proposes $250 monthly cap on prescription drug costs

 At a campaign stop in Iowa, Clinton rolled out a plan to encourage the development and use of generic drugs and to end pharmaceutical companies’ ability to write off consumer-directed advertising as a business expense.

-Under Clinton’s plan, the monthly cap would limit what insurance companies could ask patients to pay for drugs that treat patients with chronic or serious medical conditions.
+Under Clinton’s plan, the monthly cap would limit what insurance companies could ask patients to pay for drugs that treat chronic or serious medical conditions.

 “We need to protect hard-working Americans here at home from excessive costs.
 Too often these drugs cost a fortune,” she said in Des Moines, adding drug companies keep the profits for themselves while “shifting the cost to families.”